Skip to Content

 Foliage plants no longer have to be treated as an afterthought in your garden design.
 Leaf colors and textures provide a background for flowering plants in the sun just outside the shade zone.

 If you have partial shade, it is easy to find flowers in cool shades of white, pink, and blue that light up even the darkest corners of your landscape.
-And native shade plants feed the pollinators that keep the rest of your garden healthy.
+Plus, native shade plants feed the pollinators that keep the rest of your garden healthy.

-Colorful Shade Loving Perennials
+Colorful Shade-Loving Perennials

 Blue wood aster